TESSOL Further Study Awards

 You can apply if you:

-- have previously been awarded a Ministry of Education TESSOL scholarship and have successfully completed the funded courses or have completed the equivalent courses through self-funded study.
+- have previously been awarded a Ministry of Education TESSOL Scholarship and have successfully completed one year of study or have completed the equivalent courses through self-funded study.

 If you are considering study at another institution contact email@example.com.
 These awards don’t cover CELTA or other privately run TESOL courses.